TomPace101/nanopore_diffusion/old_notes.md

 _TODO_ add number of dimensions to geometry definition file, and from there to mesh metadata For that matter, putting the geometry definition name in mesh metadata might be nice.

-_TODO_ switch to ruamel.yaml, and update the wiki
+_TODO_ update wiki to use ruamel.yaml

 _TODO_ time-selection wrapper for datasteps (see below)